 Products to Explore

-Oak comes in numerous forms for different applications:
+Oak comes in numerous forms for different applications.

-- Solid oak flooring — boards from 15-22mm thick, in various widths and lengths.
+Solid oak flooring in boards from 15–22mm thick, various widths and lengths.
 Wider boards show more character; longer boards suit larger rooms.
 Look for boards that can be sanded at least twice (thick enough wear layer).

-- Character grades embrace knots and variation for rustic aesthetics.
+Character grades embrace knots and variation for rustic aesthetics.
 These often cost less than prime grades while offering more visual interest.

-- Unfinished oak allows choice of finish applied on-site.
+Unfinished oak allows choice of finish applied on-site.
 Finished oak arrives sealed and ready, reducing installation time but limiting customisation.

 Whether flooring, furniture, or joinery, look for suppliers who can discuss timber provenance and certification.
 The Declare Label confirms transparency about what’s in finished products.